syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/download-and-installation.md

 The steps below illustrate how to download and install the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC extension from the Visual Studio Marketplace.

-1. Download the [Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETMVCExtensions) from the Visual Studio Marketplace.
+1. Download the [Syncfusion ASP.NET MVC Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETMVCExtensions) from the Visual Studio Marketplace.

 2. Close all Visual Studio instances running, if any.